Drug and Alcohol Rehab in Crawley

 Through psychological and physical assessments, your chosen clinic can begin to offer you a tailored plan to treat your addiction.

 Learn how a drug and alcohol rehab in Crawley will work to support your mental health by giving our team a call on 0800 088 66 86

 Admitting that you have a problem with drugs or alcohol is never easy.

 You may believe that your consumption is normal, especially if those around you also partake in continued substance use.

-Once you decide to enter rehab, you will be required to abstain from all consumption.
+Once you decide to enter rehab in Crawley, you will be required to abstain from all consumption.

 Most rehab clinics abide by the abstinence approach wherever it can be followed.